 Further guidance on provision for children of critical workers and for vulnerable children is available.

 We will be moving to a new phase on the 29 June when schools in Wales will re-open to more pupils to ‘Check in, catch-up and prepare for summer and September’ from 29 June, as part of the next phase of education and childcare in Wales.

 How should schools continue to provide learning to children and young people who aren’t in school?

-In conjunction with key stakeholders we are developing plans, resources and activities to help children and young people maintain learning while their schools are closed.
-This includes a national Continuity of Learning Plan that will support schools and teachers in guiding the ongoing learning for children and young people across the age range.
+In conjunction with key stakeholders we have developed plans, resources and activities to help children and young people maintain learning while their schools are closed.
+This includes a national Continuity of Learning Plan that is supporting schools and teachers in guiding the ongoing learning for children and young people across the age range.
 The Welsh Government published Stay Safe, Stay Learning: Continuity of Learning Plan policy statement which sets out our priorities during this time.

 The plan will set out how we are working closely with regional consortia and local authorities to support schools through the period of closure to help children and young people keep learning.
 Our Welsh national learning platform, Hwb, already provides teachers and children with a wide range of tools for learning.
 We are also working with our Universities, broadcasters, learned societies, educational support and cultural organisations to give children and parents online access to meaningful educational resources.
 For example, schools with sixth forms, FE Colleges and Universities are developing specific resources to help year 11 and Yyar 13 pupils focus on their next steps, be they academic or vocational.

 We are also working with local authorities and the education profession about planning for children and young people’s return to school and the support that will be required for all learners.